Table of Content

-LPGA Tour Professional, Paula Creamer said “Practice, work out, proper nutrition, and lots of work on my short game.
-In golf, that’s really where the strokes come off the scorecard”.
+Professional golfer Paula Creamer emphasizes the importance of practice, physical fitness, proper nutrition, and extensive work on the short game.
+She believes that’s where the strokes truly come off the scorecard.

 Overview: Cleveland CBX 2 Wedge

 Leveraging exciting new wedge technology, Cleveland engineers have built a club that is easy to hit and gives you the opportunity to shave strokes off your scorecard.